ssube/isolex/docs/style.md

 ### Headers

 Make sure headers are unique.
 Duplicate headers will not link correctly and are not helpful.
-When in doubt, include the previous header: `### Documentation Headers`
+When in doubt, include the previous header:

+`### Documentation Headers`

 ### Table of Contents

 Create a table of contents for any document with more than three headers.

 Always keep the table of contents up to date.
+The VS Code markdown plugin can handle this.

 ## Naming